Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: FBMC Concept and Simulation

 \glspl{frm} are static \gls{ram} reductions that are informed by past observations on how the flow on each \gls{cne} changed between the basecase forecast and the point-of-dispatch realization.
-Therefore, \gls{frm} captures forecast uncertainty of load and \gls{res} injections.
+Therefore, \gls{frm} captures load and \gls{res} forecast uncertainty.